jeamy/golomb2025/README.md

 2. Reject a partial solution immediately when a duplicate distance appears.
 3. Use a lower-bound heuristic: if even by spacing the remaining marks 1 apart the target length cannot be met, prune.

-● **Mit LUT-Eintrag** – Ist die Länge in der Tabelle vorhanden, übernimmt der Solver deren Markierungszahl *n* und prüft das Ergebnis anschließend: *Optimal ✅* oder *Nicht optimal ❌*.
+● **With LUT entry** – If the length exists in the table, the solver uses its mark count *n* and afterwards checks the result against the LUT: *Optimal ✅* or *Not optimal ❌*.

-● **Ohne LUT-Eintrag** – Fehlt ein Eintrag, sucht der Solver selbstständig nach dem ersten gültigen Lineal, indem er *n* von 2 bis `MAX_MARKS` erhöht.
-Hier erfolgt kein Vergleich, aber die Laufzeit wird gemessen und ausgegeben.
+● **Without LUT entry** – If no entry is found, the solver searches for the first valid ruler by incrementing *n* from 2 up to `MAX_MARKS`.
+No comparison is performed, but the runtime is still measured and printed.

-Future work could add multithreading (OpenMP) and a more advanced branch-and-bound heuristic for larger rulers.
+### Performance
-# golomb2025
+The solver now uses a bitset for occupied distances (branch-and-bound).
+Optimal rulers up to order ≈ 18 are found within seconds, orders 24–25 usually within < 1 minute.
+For orders > 25 the runtime grows rapidly.
+Further speed-ups are possible via multithreading (OpenMP) and stronger symmetry-breaking rules.